IntoTheVoid07/nd013-c6-control-starter/writeup/README.md

 ## What is the effect of the PID according to the plots, how each part of the PID affects the control command?

-The proportional term greatly effects the variablitly of the error.
+The proportional term greatly effects the variability of the error.
 If the P term is too high, the vehicle becomes unstable; however, if it's too low, it's less responsive.
 Therefore, it has the greatest impact on fine tuning the vehicle's control.

 The integral term keeps track of the history of the error which makes the response stronger.
 In general, I found keeping it smaller worked best.